lazlowa/pypz-python/core/docs/core/models.rst

 You can find a usage example `here <https://github.com/lazlowa/pypz-examples>`_

+.. _instance_group:

 Instance Groups
 +++++++++++++++

 Instances can be grouped together.
 For example, if you :ref:`replicate <operator_replication>` an operator, then you are creating a group of operators.
+The original instance in this case is called "principal".

 The class InstanceGroup provides the methods to access useful group related information.

 .. autoclass:: pypz.core.specs.instance.InstanceGroup